deansg/youtube-playlist-exporter/README.md

     * `YouTube-<PLAYLIST_NAME>-missing-videos-backup.csv`: if a `...missing-videos.csv` file existed in the output directory before running the script, this file will contain a backup for it

+## FAQ

+### How do I raise issues with the project?

+You can either open issues on the GitHub project or email deansg@gmail.com

+### What do I do if I want to recover videos that are already private/deleted before I started using the tool?

+In that case you need to retrieve the URLs of the problematic videos, and can then try to use either Google them to see if their titles appear in the search results, or use Wayback Machine.

+### Is there a way to use the tool without having Python installed?

+Currently, the tool can be run / installed only on machines that have Python.
+If you have ideas for other ways to distribute it that may be beneficial to others please let me know!

 ## TODOs

 1. Add additional backup mechanisms?
 GIT backup?
+2. Publish as Homebrew formula?